NayanJyotiKalita/DailyChallenges-LearnWithSagar/Season2/Day3/challenge_solution.md

 The above command cretes the pair of private and public in the `~/.ssh` directory and we copy the public key into the key generation section in GitLab

-But merely typing these commands might not work as the terminal will
+But merely typing these commands might not work as the terminal will not enable the ssh connection required for connecting to GitLab

 <img width="1258" height="509" alt="Image" src="https://github.com/user-attachments/assets/c348a9e4-4a91-472a-b42a-7fbad18c9325" />